auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 </figure>
 </div>

-### Create the Input and Output
+### Set up the Input and Output
  Let's create our `input.pbtxt` and `output.pbtxt` files that are required for running a pipeline.

-**Input File:** For the input, we are using the `face_demo_82s.mp4` you just downloaded.
-Assuming you're in the directory `VMSS2.0/tutorial/K260_Kria_SOM/assets`, you should specify the path in the `input_urls` as below:
+**Input File:** For the input, we are using the `face_demo_82s.nv12.h264` file in `VMSS2.0/tutorial/K260_Kria_SOM/assets`.
+By editing `rtsp_persondetect_rtsp.pbtxt`, you should specify the path [on line 12](./assets/rtsp_persondetect_rtsp.pbtxt#L12) (inside the `video_source` calculator node options) as below:

 ```
-echo 'input_urls: "face_demo_82s.mp4"' > input.pbtxt
+path: "/home/ubuntu/matthew/kriasommount/h264/people_walking.nv12.h264"
 ```
 **Output File:** For the output, we follow the same logic, but instead of saving the ouput to a file, we are going to stream the results live by pushing the output to Aupera's public RTSP server.
-To do this, simply pick any unique arbitrary name and append it to `rtsp://vmss.auperatechnologies.com:554/`, and include this full URL in your `output_urls` as shown below:
+To do this, simply pick any unique arbitrary name and append it to `rtsp://vmss.auperatechnologies.com:554/`.
+Then, include this full URL in `rtsp_persondetect_rtsp.pbtxt` [on line 93](./assets/rtsp_persondetect_rtsp.pbtxt#L93) (inside the `video_sink` options) with your output url as shown below:

 ```
-echo 'output_urls: "rtsp://vmss.auperatechnologies.com:554/your-output-name"' > output.pbtxt
+path: "rtsp://vmss.auperatechnologies.com:554/your-output-name"
 ```
 ***NOTE:*** It's important to use a unique stream name when using the RTSP server.
 Ensure you replace `your-output-name` above with a name of your choosing before moving forward.